Stop Hate UK: History

 A Stop Learning Disability Hate Crime Line was also operated until 2015.

 A new Hate Crime reporting App was launched in June 2016 to aid witnesses and those targeted because of their identity, throughout West Yorkshire, to report incidents of Hate Crime and be able to access information and advice about Hate Crime services.
 Development of the application was made possible by funding from the Police and Crime Commissioner of West Yorkshire, as part of the Supporting Victims of Hate Crime Fund.

 In August 2016, Stop Hate UK published a report highlighting the growth in hate incident reporting following the UK's vote to leave the EU on 23 June 2016.
 The report highlighted a 61% increase in call volume during the 4 weeks directly after the referendum result was known compared to the 4 week period prior to the vote.

 Public support

-Many police services recognize that reporting hate crime is not easy and therefore people affected need supportive ways of reporting it.
+Many police services recognize that reporting hate crime is not easy and it is therefore people affected need supportive ways of reporting it.
 For example, Derbyshire Police Constabulary state: